Targeting autophagy to treat age-related macular degeneration

 What is making the problem even more pressing is that people are now living much longer than 50 or even 30 years ago making the prevalence of this condition among the over 60s much higher.
 The suffering and cost of vision loss are dramatically increasing.

 As we age, AMD typically begins with the appearance of deposits in the eye, but there are currently no treatments available to clear the abnormal deposits, if normal biological processes perform less well with age.
-This study seeks to find ways to stimulate autophagy (the body's natural waste disposal process) to clear the deposits build-up in the eye and prevent damage to the retina.
+This study seeks to find ways to stimulate autophagy (the body's natural waste disposal process) to clear the deposits that build up in the eye and prevent damage to the retina.

 What is autophagy and why does it matter?